 There certainly is some divide between whites and blacks in America.
 Surely not in all places at all times with all people, but it would be naïve to think that there is not a racial disconnect in this country.
-When it comes to the current issue of (1) white police officers interacting with black persons, and (2) respect for law enforcement officers, Michael Jordan, former basketball star and current owner of the Charlotte Hornets, put it succinctly, "We need to find solutions that ensure people of color receive fair and equal treatment AND that police officers - who put their lives on the line every day to protect us all - are respected and supported." (from a post titled "I Can No Longer Stay Silent," July 25, 2016).
+When it comes to the current issue of (1) white police officers interacting with black persons, and (2) respect for law enforcement officers, Michael Jordan, former basketball standout put it succinctly, "We need to find solutions that ensure people of color receive fair and equal treatment AND that police officers - who put their lives on the line every day to protect us all - are respected and supported." (from a post titled "I Can No Longer Stay Silent," July 25, 2016).
 To this end, he pledged to contribute one million dollars to the International Association of Chiefs of Police Institute for Community-Police Relations and one million dollars to the NAACP Legal Defense Fund.